What Makes a Great Email Marketing Analytics Report

 5. Determine Whether To Grant Client Login Access

-Knowledge is power, especially regarding email marketing performance and strategic decisions for future campaigns.
-After you’ve sent out an email marketing campaign, it’s understandable that your client may want to keep tabs on how it’s being received and its progress over time.
+Knowledge is power, especially regarding email performance and decisions for future strategies.
+After you’ve sent out email marketing campaigns, it’s understandable that your client may want to keep tabs on how they're being received and progress over time.

 We normally create a dashboard that features the primary KPIs for each channel we manage on behalf of our clients and share "client access" with them.
 They love that they can dive deep into the analytics independently without needing our input each time.
-Agency Analytics makes it easy for us to share campaign performance with our clients on a weekly and monthly cadence. –Bryan Lozano
+Agency Analytics makes it easy for us to share the performance of email campaigns with our clients on a weekly and monthly cadence.

 AgencyAnalytics Client and Staff Login Feature